A great product, without a story, is just another product.

 Adding a bigger goal, beyond you and your business, adds meaning in your brand story and gives your customers something to connect with on a deeper level.

 There are different ways to approach this.
-You could plant a tree for every order placed (eg. al.ive Body), donate a percentage of sales to a cause (eg. Legacy Collection) or use your bigger goal as the core foundation of your brand (eg. Thankyou).
+You could plant a tree for every order placed (eg. al.ive Body), donate a percentage of sales to a cause (eg. Self Cared) or use your bigger goal as the core foundation of your brand (eg. Thankyou).

 An example of a great story, developed from adding meaning: